I need to share with you the anatomy of a gut-friendly cookie recipe today because….baking.

-Anyways, today is National Cookie Day which is a super important holiday so I thought I’d share how, no matter what, you should be able to eat the d#$% cookie, too.
+Anyways, National Cookie Day is a super important holiday so I thought I’d share how, no matter what, you should be able to eat the d#$% cookie, too.

 My first idea for today was to make an allergen-friendly cookie recipe with you and share it.
 I didn’t know if said cookie should be gluten, dairy, or sugar-free and/or low-FODMAP, so I asked on Instagram Stories.

 Hundreds of you responded.
 The problem was that it was pretty much even across the board.

 So that didn’t help.

 And then I realized that I could just empower you to make the cookie recipe that would be best for you.

 Since it’s the holiday season, I chose a Basic Sugar Cookie recipe to make an example out of.